slateci/utah-bosco/README.md

 Then hop over to https://portal.slateci.io/public_groups/slate-dev and request to join the group.
 Once this request is fulfilled you will have full access to manage the OSG HostedCE instances supporting CHPC.

-Full reference on the SLATE Client CLI can be found at https://slateci.io/docs/tools/index.html
+Full reference on the SLATE Client CLI can be found at [SLATE Client Manual](https://github.com/slateci/slate-client-server/blob/master/resources/docs/client_manual.md)

 You can view instances running on Utah's SLATE cluster with the command